WINGATE KAMLOOPS Canadian

 The main feature for all our play will be conducted under the theme of Etiquette which includes Pace of Play, Course Care, Safety and Consideration of Others.

-The Rules of Golf will apply and all players will be subject to these and any other Tournament Rules set down by the past or current committee.
-The match committee will be of those published in the current directory of North American Fiji Golf Association and also including any other member/officer appointed by that committee.
+The Rules of Golf will apply, and all players will be subject to these, and any other Tournament Rules set down by the past or current committee.
+The match committee will be of those published in the current directory of North American Fiji Golf Association and including any other member/officer appointed by that committee.

 All players must conduct themselves in a professional manner, always demonstrating courtesy and sportsmanship.